By Sarah Davin

 Jodi has put extra effort into shaping the former garage space into a comfortable space for pets and their owners while they are at the animal hospital.
 Kelly and her sister-in-law, who is an architect, designed the space with the comfort of the animals in mind.
-For example, in their Bradford location, the reception area is made to look like a village square.

 In addition to designing their center in an animal-friendly manner, they also have a few other tricks to keep pets and people calm.
 “Our idea is that when you come into one of our hospitals, you feel like you’re in a hospital but you also have the feeling of home,” Jodi said.
 “At all our other hospitals, we bake cookies so that when the animals get there, they smell cookies baking and not the medicine.
 We do a lot of things to try and remove the fear of the visit.”